-The city’s original guild house were destroyed by fire, the presents ones having been built in an elaborate Flemish renaissance style.
+The city’s original guild houses were destroyed by fire, the presents ones having been built in an elaborate Flemish renaissance style.
 Take a close look at the roofs of the guild house – you’ll see a variety of statuary depiction on the top.

 The Antwerp City Hall is located along Grote Market, and is an impressive example of Flemish and Italian inspired Renaissance architecture.
 When it was built in the mid-1500s, the ground floor of the building was occupied by small shops whose rent payments helped to pay for the construction of the building.